OKSANA AMADOR

 More

-Senior Racial Equity & Inclusion Program Manager
+Racial Equity and Inclusion Director

-MONICA JOE, Senior Racial Equity & Inclusion Program Manager
+MONICA JOE, Racial Equity and Inclusion Director

 Monica (she/her) joined NPH in 2019 to lead the Bay Area Housing Internship Program (BAHIP) and to maintain a racial equity focus on NPH’s member programs and organizational work.
 Before joining NPH, she administered the Neighborhoods programs and the Below Market-Rate Housing program for the City of Mountain View.
 She started her housing career at nonprofit organizations in Seattle working on racial equity initiatives and affordable housing development.
 While there, she had the opportunity to help launch a program to provide tiny houses for people experiencing homelessness.
 She is a San Francisco native who has dedicated her career to encouraging equitable development and affordable housing for all.